Attendance And Punctuality

 If your child arrives between 8.35am and 9.05am, they will be marked late in the register (L).
 If they arrive after 9.05am, without an appropriate reason, they will be recorded as an unauthorised absence (U).
-Your child will receive a ‘late’ detention on the same day as they are late.
-This lasts for 30 minutes.
-If your child is late to school twice in the same week, they will sit a detention after school on Thursdays until 5.00pm.

 Please contact the school's Attendance Officer, or the appropriate Head of Year, if you have concerns regarding your child’s attendance or want to discuss your particular situation.

 |Year 8 – Ms P Laserna|